syncfusion-content/uwp-docs/uwp/hubtiles/SfHubTile.md

 ---
 layout: post
-title: Features of Syncfusion SfHubTile control for UWP
+title: Features of SfHubTile control | UWP | Syncfusion
-description: Features of Syncfusion SfHubTile control for UWP
+description: This section explains about how to use the SfHubTile control in the UWP application and its essential features
 platform: uwp
 control: SfHubTile
 documentation: ug